 The Lomakin Lab

-To this end, we employ an interdisciplinary approach that integrates molecular multi-omics and data analysis of cells before and after perturbation to uncover molecular-scale patterns capable of predicting a set of heuristic rules.
-These rules are then incorporated into a computer model to simulate a virtual, whole-cell-scale morphophenotype, which is experimentally validated using quantitative cell microscopy and bioimage informatics along with molecular, genetic, and physicochemical analyses.
+To this end, we employ an interdisciplinary approach that integrates molecular multi-omics with data analysis of cells before and after perturbation.
+This allows us to uncover molecular-scale patterns that predict the rules governing a cell's adaptive response.
+These rules are then incorporated into a physically-grounded computer model to simulate a virtual, whole-cell-scale morphophenotype.
+The model's predictions are experimentally validated through a suite of techniques, including quantitative microscopy, bioimage informatics, analytical biochemistry, molecular genetics, and physicochemical analyses.

 Medical University of Vienna